placrosse/Alloy/README.md

 ./src/alloy
 ```

-You should type 'clear' after starting Alloy, to get rid of the current screen content.
+You should type `clear` after starting Alloy, to get rid of the current screen content.

 ### Dependencies